leihui6/leihui6.github.io/_pages/about.md

 My research focuses on **3D Computer Vision** and **Robotics**, with key interests in 3D scanning, point cloud processing, and 3D object detection.
 I am passionate about applying these technologies to robotics, particularly in 3D object manipulation and grasping, to develop innovative solutions for manufacturing automation.

 As I work towards completing my PhD by **June 2025**, I am actively seeking (research) *internship opportunities* and exploring career paths in *Computer Vision Algorithm, Robotics and Production Automation*.
 Feel free to reach out!
-You can view my CV [here](assets/pdf/Leihui_CV_JOB.pdf).
+Don’t hesitate to contact me if you’d like to receive **my CV**.